BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Price Action Trading

-Have you ever wondered how some traders estimate when to buy or sell stocks just by looking at their prices?
+Have you ever wondered how some traders identify potential opportunities to buy or sell stocks simply by analysing price movements?
 It is likely that they’re using something known as price action trading.
-In this article, we’ll take a closer look at everything you need to know about price action trading: what it means, its benefits, and simple strategies that you can start using in your investment journey.
+In this article, we’ll take a closer look at everything you need to know about price action trading, including what it means, its potential benefits, and simple price action trading strategy approaches that you can start using in your investment journey.

 Table of contents